pegasushyper/Perlenkunst/README.md

 ### Contrast Grouping Shader

-#### Line mode

 Image will be read vertically line-by-line.
-Each pixel is compared to the previous one.
-If they're inside of the threshold they will get grouped.
-If not, first it's checked if there is already a group that the pixel would fit in.
-If there is not, then a new group gets created.
-At the end groups will be assigned an average color value, which is then projected onto every pixel in the group on the final image.

-#### Crawler mode

-WIP
+Pixels get grouped by contrast (added distance between the colors).
+The groups average color values will be used in the output image.

 ### Palette